Émile Coué: The Coué Method: Development and origins

 Coué believed in the effects of medication.
 But he also believed that our mental state is able to affect and even amplify the action of these medications.
+Coué recommended that patients take medicines with the confidence that they would be completely cured very soon, and healing would be optimal.
+Conversely, he contended, patients who are skeptical of a medicine would find it least effective.
 By consciously using autosuggestion, he observed that his patients could cure themselves more efficiently by replacing their "thought of illness" with a new "thought of cure".
 According to Coué, repeating words or images enough times causes the subconscious to absorb them.
 The cures were the result of using imagination or "positive autosuggestion" to the exclusion of one's own willpower.

-Underlying principles
+The Coué Method: Underlying principles

 Coué thus developed a method which relied on the principle that any idea exclusively occupying the mind turns into reality, although only to the extent that the idea is within the realm of possibility.
 For instance, a person without hands will not be able to make them grow back.
 However, if a person firmly believes that his or her asthma is disappearing, then this may actually happen, as far as the body is actually able physically to overcome or control the illness.
 On the other hand, thinking negatively about the illness (ex.
 "I am not feeling well") will encourage both mind and body to accept this thought.
-Likewise, when someone cannot remember a name, they will probably not be able to recall it as long as they hold onto this idea (i.e. "I can't remember") in their mind.
-Coué realised that it is better to focus on and imagine the desired, positive results (i.e. "I feel healthy and energetic" and "I can remember clearly").
+Likewise, when someone cannot remember a name, they probably will be unable to recall it as long as they hold onto this idea (i.e., "I can't remember") in their mind.
+Coué realised that it is better to focus on and imagine the desired, positive results (i.e., "I feel healthy and energetic," and "I can remember clearly").

 Willpower

 Coué observed that the main obstacle to autosuggestion was willpower.
 For the method to work, the patient must refrain from making any independent judgment, meaning that he must not let his will impose its own views on positive ideas.
 Everything must thus be done to ensure that the positive "autosuggestive" idea is consciously accepted by the patient; otherwise, one may end up getting the opposite effect of what is desired.

-For example, when a student has forgotten an answer to a question in an exam, he will likely think something such as "I have forgotten the answer".
-The more they try to think of it, the more the answer becomes blurred and obscured.
-However, if this negative thought is replaced with a more positive one ("No need to worry, it will come back to me"), the chances that the student will come to remember the answer will increase.
+For example, when a student has forgotten an answer to a question in an exam, he likely will think something such as, "I have forgotten the answer".
+The more he tries to think of it, the more the answer becomes blurred and obscured.
+However, if this negative thought is replaced with a positive one ("No need to worry - it will come back to me"), the chances that the student will remember the answer will increase.